 There is no way to know what specific substance or substances a dog has been exposed to, and therefore there is no single symptom that points specifically to poisoning in dogs.
 The signs mentioned in this article (such as vomiting and diarrhea) can be seen when dogs are poisoned by many different toxins.
-Therefore, it will be important for you to share as much detailed information as possible with your veterinarian so that he or she can provide the best possible care.
+Therefore, it will be important for you to share as much detailed information as possible with your veterinarian so that they can provide the best possible care.

 Signs of poisoning may include: